 Depending on the nature of the request, the modalities for country engagement may include, inter alia: country missions; training activities for State institutions, indigenous peoples’ organizations, national human rights institutions and other stakeholders; video or audio calls; in-person meetings in Geneva or in other locations; email exchanges; formal communication through diplomatic channels.

-How can I/we request the EMRIP to engage at country level?
+Requesting the EMRIP to engage at country level

 Requests from States should be received through the Office of the United Nations High Commissioner for Human Rights (OHCHR), which provides secretariat support to the Expert Mechanism, via diplomatic channels.